Dynamic Phase Alignment in Navier-Stokes Turbulence

 In Navier-Stokes turbulence, energy and helicity injected at large scales are subject to a joint direct cascade, with both quantities exhibiting a spectral scaling $\propto k^{-5/3}$.
 We demonstrate via direct numerical simulations that the two cascades are compatible due to the existence of a strong scale-dependent phase alignment between velocity and vorticity fluctuations, with the phase alignment angle scaling as $\cos\alpha_k\propto k^{-1}$.

-\textit{Introduction.} The incompressible Navier-Stokes equations (NSEs) govern the dynamics of a broad variety of physical systems, ranging from fluid flow in pipes to atmospheric phenomena \cite{Foias2001Navier-StokesTurbulence}.
-Many of these systems are found to be in turbulent states whose chaotic dynamics cannot be readily described from first principles, but is instead partially captured by phenomenological and statistical models \cite{Frisch1995Turbulence}.
-The prominent Kolmogorov cascade model \cite{Kolmogorov1941TheNumber} captures key aspects of fluid turbulent dynamics based on the assumption that the kinetic energy of the turbulent fluctuations is transferred from larger to smaller-scale structures via nonlinear interactions that are local in wavenumber $k$.
+\textit{Introduction.} The incompressible Navier-Stokes equations (NSEs) govern the dynamics of a broad variety of physical systems \cite{Foias2001Navier-StokesTurbulence}.
+Many of these systems are in a turbulent state: they exhibit chaotic dynamics which cannot be readily described from first principles, but is instead partially captured by phenomenological and statistical models \cite{Frisch1995Turbulence}.
+The prominent Kolmogorov cascade model \cite{Kolmogorov1941TheNumber} captures key aspects of fluid turbulent dynamics based on the assumption that\lucio{, in three-dimensional systems,} the kinetic energy of the turbulent fluctuations is transferred from larger to smaller-scale structures via nonlinear interactions that are local in wavenumber $k$.

 Kolmogorov's theory of turbulence was developed considering energy as the only nonlinear invariant of the system.
-It was subsequently discovered \cite{Moreau1961ConstantesBarotrope, Moffatt1969TheLines}, however, that a second inviscid invariant of the incompressible NSEs exists, namely, the helicity, defined as

-with $\vb{v}$ the fluid velocity and $\vb{\boldsymbol{\omega}} = \nabla \times \vb{v}$ the vorticity of the flow.
+It was subsequently discovered \cite{Moreau1961ConstantesBarotrope, Moffatt1969TheLines}, however, that a second inviscid invariant of the incompressible NSEs exists, namely, the helicity, defined as $\mathcal{H} = \int \vb{v} \cdot \vb{\boldsymbol{\omega}} \ dV, $ with $\vb{v}$ the velocity of the fluid and $\vb{\boldsymbol{\omega}} = \nabla \times \vb{v}$ its vorticity.
 A flow with net helicity is necessarily more complex than otherwise, as its mirror symmetry is broken~\cite{Chen2003IntermittencyHelicityc}.